 3.1 Seneca employees, consultants and suppliers must disclose any involvement in a procurement activity that creates a real and/or perceived conflict of interest.
 For more information, refer to Seneca’s Conflict of Interest Policy.

 3.2 Seneca’s procurement activities must be performed in a fair and transparent manner to ensure an unjustified advantage is not created for any of its suppliers.
-A situation may require judgement by an accountable faculty or department in determining if there is potential for a supplier to have an unjustified advantage.
+A situation may require judgment by an accountable faculty or department in determining if there is potential for a supplier to have an unjustified advantage.

 4. Gifts from Suppliers